15 Best Places to Live in West Virginia

 Bethlehem

 Bethlehem is an area of West Virginia with a great selection of public schools.
 Although there are only six schools in the area, all are rated with an impressive A status.
-Given that there are only 2,500 people who call Bethlehem home, that is a lot of education options for parents to consider.
+Given that there are only 2,500 people who call Bethlehem home, there are many education options for parents to consider.

-Residents claim that crime in the area is on the rise, this could just be gossip for Bethlehem has been branded with a B+ rating for their low crime levels.
+Residents claim that crime in the area is on the rise; this could be gossip, for Bethlehem has been branded with a B+ rating for its low crime levels.

 There is a wide range of properties on the market in Bethlehem.
 A quaint 4-bedroom, 5-bathroom family home can fetch $499,000.
-On the other hand, a 2-storey 3-bedroom home in Bethlehem can also be found for $289,000.
-If you do your research you can get great value for money here.
+On the other hand, a 2-story, 3-bedroom home in Bethlehem can also be found for $289,000.
+If you research, you can get great value for money here.

 6. Teays Valley